olaviinha/SloppyButchery/README.md

 ## Other notebooks

-- [util_librosa_functions.ipynb](https://colab.research.google.com/github/olaviinha/SloppyButchery/blob/main/util_librosa_functions.ipynb) is cheatsheet of NumPy/librosa based audio-processing functions from all of these notebooks in one place.
+- [util_librosa_functions.ipynb](https://colab.research.google.com/github/olaviinha/SloppyButchery/blob/main/util_librosa_functions.ipynb) is a cheatsheet of NumPy/librosa based audio-processing functions from all of these notebooks in one place.
+The aim is to keep these functions independent, but this is likely the case due to lack of time.

 ## You may also be interested in...
 - [sloppyNoto.ipynb](https://colab.research.google.com/github/olaviinha/SloppyNoto/blob/master/sloppyNoto.ipynb) is a data audiolizer residing in it's [own repository](https://github.com/olaviinha/SloppyNoto).
 It turns numeric data into audio by interpreting it as digital audio signal sample magnitudes.